scottdware/panco/README.md

 * Import or export address, service objects and groups
   * Add existing objects to existing groups.
   * Remove address objects from an existing address group.
-* Import or export an entire security policy.
+* Import/export an entire security policy, move rules.
   * Create/add new rules to a policy.
   * Modify existing rules.
+  * Move single or multiple rules within a policy.
 * Provision a device using [IronSkillet](https://github.com/PaloAltoNetworks/iron-skillet) [`loadable_configs`](https://github.com/PaloAltoNetworks/iron-skillet/tree/panos_v8.0/loadable_configs) or from a different configuration file.
   * Can use a local file, or pull one from a remote HTTP location.